firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

 1. `LIMIT`: Controls the number of rows loaded.
 Useful for previews or creating sample datasets.

-2. `OFFSET`: Skips a specified number of initial rows in each input file before loading begins.
+2. `OFFSET`: Skips a specified number of initial rows before loading begins.
 Helpful for excluding headers or introductory data.

+Both `LIMIT` and `OFFSET` apply to the entire result set, not to individual files.

 ```sql
 COPY tournament_results